Are you ready for change and a new direction?

 GPD’s Intensive Outpatient Program (IOP) is a specialized support recovery program designed to treat substance abuse.
 Our intensive level of care program parallels with the 12-step concept.
 We focus on relapse prevention, education, stress management, coping and life skills.
 Our 12 weeks program meets 4 days a week.
-Youth are required to participate in 3 groups (3-hour sessions, per group) and 1 individual session (1 hour).
+Individuals are required to participate in 3 groups (3-hour sessions, per group) and 1 individual session (1 hour).
 Our program offers some of the same services that an inpatient program offers.

 Parents are a critical part to a youth’s continued recovery and sobriety.
 Parents also play an active role in the prevention of substance abuse, amongst youth.
 Youth are less likely to do drugs when their parents are involved at an early age.
 Establishing clear rules and consequences are critical components to parenting.
 Communication with your youth is also an effective tool in parenting.